runionnayrb/BackstageOS/email-routing-instructions.md

 ## Manual Cloudflare Configuration Required

-Since the Cloudflare API is experiencing authentication issues, you'll need to manually configure the email routing through your Cloudflare dashboard:
+Since the Cloudflare API is experiencing authentication issues, you'll need to manually configure the email routing through your Cloudflare dashboard. **This is the final step to complete email independence:**

 ### Step 1: Access Email Routing
 1. Go to your Cloudflare dashboard